01

 Because good secondhand finds are often hard to discover before they’re gone.
 Opdrops is built around nearby, fast-moving, one-off items worth spotting early.

-No. The current pilot is about adding a lightweight discovery layer, not replacing everything a store already does.
+No. The proposed initial pilot is about adding a lightweight discovery layer, not replacing everything a store already does.

 Store interest

-Join the store waitlist or register interest for a short intro.
-We’re currently focusing on best-fit stores with strong one-off inventory and interest in a lightweight pilot workflow.
+Register interest for a short introduction to the proposed pilot.
+Opdrops is currently focused on best-fit stores with strong one-off inventory and interest in a lightweight discovery and reserve-for-pickup workflow.